This Is Not That: Hell

 So “eternal punishment” literally means the pruning of the age—the refining work of divine love wherever it finds resistance.
 It’s the same fire, experienced differently: mercy to the humble, exposure to the proud.

 God’s justice doesn’t mean payback; it means setting things right.
 The fire of judgment isn’t God getting even—it’s God getting us evened out with truth.
-Every wrong still faces the light, every wound still meets the Healer (Romans 2:4; John 3:19–21).
+Every wrong still faces the light, every wound still meets the Healer (Rom 2:4; John 3:19–21).

 In short: judgment is love doing what love does—making things whole again.